Collaborations Supported by CVR

 OCVS, in conjunction with BJIA, wanted to build capacity to collect and use quality, meaningful data for the VOCA subgrants awarded annually to victim service providers across the state.
 This project provided a starting point to understand the data currently being collected and helped to develop a plan for future data collection to enhance the quality and utility of the VOCA data.
 The project consisted of semi-structured focus groups, analysis the VOCA data currently collected in the Office for Victims of Crime Performance Measurement Tool (OVC PMT) and the Wisconsin Department of Justice’s Egrants system, review the current data collection mechanisms, creation of data dashboards, drafting recommendations for OCVS as to how the process could be improved, and developing a post-project plan.

-In 2019, CVR is supporting four VOCA-SAC partnerships, each of which identified a 9-month project.
+In 2019, CVR supported four VOCA-SAC partnerships, each of which identified a 9-month project.

 Idaho Statistical Analysis Center, Idaho Council on Domestic Violence and Victim Assistance, and Idaho Crime Victims Compensation Program